• Skip to primary navigation

 I also love fresh sage, which is perfect for the holidays.
 Sage is very common in both Thanksgiving and Christmas recipes.
 There is something about fresh sage leaves that adds a certain warmth to the turkey.

 While you’re thinking about herbs that go well with turkey, there are a few side dishes that pair perfectly with a Thanksgiving dinner turkey.
-Try out these Green Beans with Bacon, Orange Cranberry Sauce, or even Roasted Sweet Potatoes!
+Try out these Green Beans with Bacon, Maple Balsamic Carrots, Orange Cranberry Sauce, or even Roasted Sweet Potatoes!

 chopped herbs in a food processor

-What is the secret to a moist turkey?
+The secret to a perfectly moist Herb Turkey

 There are a few secrets to keeping your Herb Roasted Turkey from getting dry.
 The first option is to brine; you can brine your turkey the day before.